7 Key Ways to Save on the Average Cost of a Basement Remodel

 7 ways to save on your basement remodel

-It’s never a good idea to cut corners in ways that violate those building codes; you’ll just cost yourself money in the long run.
+It’s never a good idea to cut corners in ways that violate those building codes.
+You’ll only cost yourself money in the long run.
 Any basement remodel work that you’ve done incorrectly will either need to be repaired or torn out before you sell.

-However, that doesn’t mean you need to opt for the most expensive estimate you get.
-There are plenty of ways that you can economize your basement remodel without sacrificing quality or finish.
+However, that doesn’t mean you need to choose the most expensive estimate.
+There are plenty of ways to save on your basement remodel without sacrificing quality or finish.

 1. Opt for an inexpensive, prefabricated egress window and well

-If your basement remodel project requires the installation of emergency egress windows, it’s going to cost you an average of $3,750 per each egress window.
+If your basement remodel project requires the installation of emergency egress windows, it’s going to cost you $2,714 to $5,884.

 This gets pretty pricey depending on how many egress windows your basement needs.
 According to the IRC Emergency Escape and Rescue Requirements (R310.1), a finished basement that’s one large, open living space requires one egress window.
 But if you’re adding any bedrooms in your basement remodel, each one is required to have it’s own egress window.

-While the national average is close to four grand, this is in part because homeowners typically want to install custom egress windows that mirror the materials and design of the house.
+While the national average is around four grand, this is in part because homeowners typically want to install custom egress windows mirroring the materials and design of the house.

 However, as long as your egress windows are located on the side or back of your house, they won’t compromise its curb appeal.
 If that’s the case, you can lower costs by purchasing prefabricated egress windows.

-Prefabricated egress windows run around $600 to $700, and an economy window well sells for around $500.
-Add in the cost of installation which runs as low as $900, and you can bring your total cost down to around $2,000 per egress window.
+Prefabricated egress windows start at $600, and a designer window well sells for around $700.
+Add in the labor cost of installation, which averages $40 to $100 per hour or $100 and $1,000 per window, and you can bring your total cost down to around $1,500 to 2,500 per egress window.

 2. Test exterior walls for moisture before finishing

-Even if your basement walls don’t seem damp, and you’ve never had an issue with mold or water damage in your basement, you could run into moisture issues if you don’t test for it first.
+Even if your basement walls don’t seem damp and you’ve never had an issue with mold or water damage, you could run into moisture issues if you don’t test for it first.

 You can DIY this test with a roll of duct tape and aluminum foil or plastic wrap.
 Simply tape up a square, leave it for 24 hours, and then check to see if it’s damp.
 If it’s dry, you’re good to go.

-If it’s collected any moisture, you need to deal with the issue before finishing your walls.
-Luckily, walls that fail a moisture test, but feel dry to the touch can usually be fixed with a coat of sealant, like masonry waterproofer for around $100.
+If it’s collected moisture, you need to deal with the issue before finishing your walls.
+Luckily, walls that fail a moisture test, but feel dry to the touch can usually be fixed with a coat of sealant, like masonry waterproofer for around $160.

-For a home that has a major moisture issue, it’ll cost anywhere between $3,324 – $11,748 to properly inspect and waterproof your basement, depending on the severity of the issues.
+For a home that has a major moisture issue, it’ll cost anywhere between $3,000 and $10,000 to properly inspect and waterproof your basement, depending on the severity of the issues.

-Don’t give into the temptation to paint or drywall over your basement cement and leave the dampness be.
-Mildew and mold develops within 24 to 48 hours after water exposure.
+Don’t give in to the temptation to paint or drywall over your basement cement and leave the dampness be.
+Mildew and mold develop within 24 to 48 hours after water exposure.
 And if you ever sell your home and the buyer can prove that you failed to disclose known moisture issues in your basement or deliberately concealed them, they can sue you over it.

 3. Cut out some studs

-When your basement remodel plans include adding rooms, like an extra bedroom, study, or bathroom, you’ll need to throw up some walls to divide the space.
-The standard cost to frame basement walls runs between $931-$1,781.
+When your basement remodel plans include adding rooms, like an extra bedroom, study, or bathroom, you’ll need to build some walls to divide the space.
+The standard cost to frame basement walls runs between $500 and $1,600.

-The good news is that these walls won’t be load bearing.
-Since these walls have no role in holding up the house above, one of the easiest ways to save money is by reducing the number of studs in those walls.
+The good news is that these walls won’t be load-bearing.
+Since they don’t hold up the house above, you can choose to reduce the number of studs in those walls to save money.

-Load-bearing walls require studs placed every 16 inches, however, non-loadbearing allow for studs placed every 24 inches.
+Load-bearing walls require studs placed every 16 inches.
+However, non-loadbearing allows for studs placed every 24 inches.
 In an 8-foot wall, that reduces your number of required studs from six to four.

 There’s also evidence that fewer studs in your walls will reduce your energy costs by reducing thermal bridging.
 Essentially, each stud acts as a temperature conductor, drawing outdoor summer heat and winter cold into your house.
-The fewer studs in your walls, the more energy efficient your home will be, potentially reducing your energy costs by up to 5%.
+The fewer studs in your walls, the more energy-efficient your home will be.

-A stud only costs between $5 to $7 each, but you’re also saving on the labor and other construction costs.
-Advances in framing won’t just save you on your remodel costs, it’ll save on wood waste, too, which helps the planet.
+A stud only costs between $3 to $6 each, but you’re also saving on labor and other construction costs.
+Advanced framing doesn’t just reduce remodeling costs, it minimizes wood waste, too, which helps the planet.

 4. Install drop ceilings